-One of my favorite dishes as a child: Cheesy Zucchini Boats.
-I seldom make them here because for years I’ve been looking high and low for large zucchinis like the ones we used in Chile.
-Suitable to be hollowed and stuffed, after 8 years, now I buy 2 different kinds to recreate this popular Chilean dish (round and thinner zucchinis).
+I seldom make them here because, for years, I’ve been looking high and low for large zucchinis like the ones we used in Chile.
+Suitable to be hollowed and stuffed, I now buy two different kinds: round and thinner zucchinis to recreate this popular Chilean dish.

 - 4 zucchinis, firm and with shiny skin

 - 1 onion